ngeorgiev/gemeinwohl-oekonomie/README.md

  * Due to the modular architecture, the interactive matrix can be integrated easily in other projects

 ### Change the data
-In order to change the data, you:
+The indicators data is stored in HTML files.
+In order to change it, you:

-* can change any files within the matrix data files: https://github.com/sinnwerkstatt/gemeinwohl-oekonomie/tree/master/app/scripts/data/matrix
+* can change any indicator HTML contents in the files: https://github.com/sinnwerkstatt/gemeinwohl-oekonomie/tree/master/app/scripts/data/matrix
+* can change the indicator evaluation tables in the file: https://github.com/sinnwerkstatt/gemeinwohl-oekonomie/blob/master/app/scripts/data/gwoe-indicators-data-base.js
+* can change the structure of the matrix in the file: https://github.com/sinnwerkstatt/gemeinwohl-oekonomie/blob/master/app/scripts/data/gwoe-matrix-data.js
 * should run ```grunt build``` to update the JS templates.
 This will update the file ```app/scripts/data/gwoe-indicators-data.js``` with the new matrix data.

+The changed data can be viewed from the ```dist/index.html``` file.

 ## Learn more
  * Visit the official [Gemeinwohl-Ökonomie website](http://www.gemeinwohl-oekonomie.de/).